LuZhang-136/Courses/README.md

      Via Venezia 8,
      I-35131 Padua, Italy

-This repository collect materials of accademic courses.
+This repository collects materials and files of accademic courses.

 PhD in Neuroscience
 --------